K3YOMI/Wall-of-Flippers/README.md

 > If you would like to use the easy install script, you can use the following commands below.

 	python WallofFlippers.py
-	# You should get a prompt upon startup, press 4 for the easy install and follow the directions and prompts for the install.
+	# You should get a prompt upon startup, use the auto install option to install the dependencies. for the easy install and follow the directions and prompts for the install.

 > If you are having issues with pip being not recognized as a command, please refer to this question below:\
 https://stackoverflow.com/questions/23708898/pip-is-not-recognized-as-an-internal-or-external-command